Date of Degree

 Copyright 2011 Colin Joseph Thalhofer

 Thalhofer, Colin Joseph.
-"Leishmania infantum chagasi induces a dynamic cellular inflammatory response." doctoral dissertation, University of Iowa, 2011.
+"Leishmania infantum chagasi induces a dynamic cellular inflammatory response." doctoral PhD diss., University of Iowa, 2011.